 Chaffey Ward Councillor, Walter Villagonzalo was elected to Wyndham City Council in 2016.
 Councillor Villagonzalo is heavily involved in Wyndham’s migrant community and is the founder and President of The Migrant Hub.
 Councillor Villagonzalo is Council’s Future Focused Economy portfolio holder and is also Council’s delegated representative on a number of internal and external advisory committees, including the Western Region Environment Centre.
 He is a member of Victoria’s state Ministerial Council for Volunteers.

 Natalie is Head of Strategy and Policy Impact at Wyndham City Council.
 Natalie is a public policy and planning specialist with a breadth of experience in integrated sustainable development, strategic planning, advocacy, statutory planning, community and stakeholder engagement.

-Garry is the Project Director with the Department of Justice and Regulation who is responsible for the delivery of the new youth justice centre in Wyndham.
+Garry is the Project Director with the Department of Justice and Community Safety who is responsible for the delivery of the new youth justice centre in Wyndham.
 Garry has been involved in a number of large-scale infrastructure projects, including the Metropolitan Remand Centre, Hopkins Correctional Centre Expansion Project and the Ravenhall Correctional Centre.
 Garry has been a resident of Wyndham City for more than 30 years and brought up his family there.